 Both writing and editing should evolve to include more people.
-My work centers around raising up the voices of traditionally and historically marginalized people and reworking editorial standards to be more inclusive to all people.
+Media should be socially-responsible and should honor the creator as well as the subjects.
+Ebonye’s work centers around raising up the voices of traditionally and historically marginalized people and reworking editorial standards to be more inclusive to all people.